nnejere/Income-Class-Prediction-with-Machine-Learning/README.md

 - Build a machine learning model capable of accurately predicting whether an individual earns **> \$50K annually**.
 - Understand key demographic and employment factors that influence income levels.
 - Compare baseline and tuned versions of multiple algorithms to evaluate trade-offs between precision and recall.
 - Establish a reusable pipeline for data cleaning, preprocessing, modeling, and evaluation.
+- Deploy the model as an application on streamlit for inference

 ---